-- 1. The DISTRICT hereby delegates to the HEALTH DEPARTMENT its authority to implement and administer the program for regulation of water well construction standards for all water wells in St. Lucie County. - 2.
-The HEALTH DEPARTMENT shall review, evaluate and make final inspections and disposition of permit applications for the construction, repair and abandonment of all water wells in St. Lucie County, pursuant to: - a.
+- 1. The DISTRICT hereby delegates to the HEALTH DEPARTMENT its authority to implement and administer the program for regulation of water well construction standards for all water wells in Dade County. - 2.
+The HEALTH DEPARTMENT shall review, evaluate and make final inspections and disposition of permit applications for the construction, repair and abandonment of all water wells in Dade County, pursuant to: - a.
 Chapter 40E-3, F.A.C., which is attached as EXHIBIT 1; - b.
-The rules incorporated in Section 40E-3.3036, F.A.C., which are attached as EXHIBITS 2-6; and. - c.
-The August 27, 2004, Interagency Agreement between the Department of Environmental Regulation and the South Florida Water Management District, and the Department of Health regarding delegation of water wells in delineated areas which is attached as EXHIBIT 7.
-Official maps of areas delineated pursuant to Section 62-524.430, F.A.C., are available from the Department of Environmental Regulation. - 3.
-The HEALTH DEPARTMENT shall use application and permit forms including completion report forms approved for use by the DISTRICT.
-An application form and a completion report form approved for use by the DISTRICT are attached as EXHIBIT 8. - 4.
+The rules incorporated in Section 40E-3.3036, F.A.C., which are attached as EXHIBITS 2-6, and - c.
+The August 27, 2004, Interagency Agreement between The Department of Environmental Regulation and the South Florida Water Management District, and the Department of Health regarding delegation of water wells in delineated areas which is attached as EXHIBIT 7.
+Official maps of areas delineated pursuant to Section 62-524.430, F.A.C., are available from the department of Environmental Regulation; an informational sketch map of areas delineated in Dade County as of this date is attached as EXHIBIT 8.

+- 3. The HEALTH DEPARTMENT shall use application and permit forms including completion report forms approved for use by the DISTRICT.
+An application form and a completion report form approved for use by the DISTRICT are attached as EXHIBIT 9. - 4.
 The DISTRICT will continue to review, evaluate and make final disposition as to the rules, regulations, authority and orders of DISTRICT pertaining to the consumptive use of water pursuant to Part II of Chapter 373, Florida Statutes. - 5.
-The HEALTH DEPARTMENT will withhold issuance of any Well Construction Permit, if the withdrawal from the proposed well will require a Consumptive Use Permit until the Consumptive Use permit application has been approved by the DISTRICT, unless the project is exempt from permitting requirements pursuant to 40E-2.05l, F.A.C., or the DISTRICT has otherwise concurred in the issuance of the Well Construction Permit.

-- 6. The HEALTH DEPARTMENT will perform the appropriate monitoring and enforcement activities to ensure compliance with the provisions of its well construction permits.
-This provision does not preclude the DISTRICT from conducting enforcement activities concerning well construction in St. Lucie County.
-However, to the extent practical, the DISTRICT will not initiate enforcement action within St. Lucie County without prior communication or coordination with the local program. - 7.
-The DISTRICT will forego implementation of the water well construction permitting program for wells within the HEALTH DEPARTMENT. - 8.
+The HEALTH DEPARTMENT will withhold issuance of any Well Construction Permit, if the withdrawal from the proposed well will require a Consumptive Use Permit until the Consumptive Use permit application has been approved by the DISTRICT, unless the project is exempt from permitting requirements pursuant to 40E-2.051, F.A.C., or the DISTRICT has otherwise concurred in the issuance of the Well Construction Permit. - 6.
+The HEALTH DEPARTMENT will perform the appropriate monitoring and enforcement activities to ensure compliance with the provisions of its well construction permits.
+This provision does not preclude the DISTRICT from conducting enforcement activities concerning well construction in Dade County.
+However, to the extent practical, the DISTRICT will not initiate enforcement action within Dade County without prior communication or coordination with the local program. - 7.
+The DISTRICT will forego implementation of the water well construction permitting program for wells within Dade County. - 8.
 Upon the effective date of this Agreement, the HEALTH DEPARTMENT shall adopt or amend any ordinance, as necessary to implement the provisions of this Agreement.
 The DISTRICT may adopt a rule amendment implementing the provisions of this Agreement.